GHA 50 Kelso 41

 This score seemed to lift the visitors and as we approached half time, the home side had to work very hard to stymie several breaks from Blair Robertson and Paudie Lawlor.
 Half time arrived with the score: GHA 26 KELSO 13.
 It had been a pulsating first half with neither side able to pull away from their opponents.
 Despite scoring several tries, the home side would have to be wary of the ability of Kelso to find ways through the home defence.

 Kelso began the second half in determined mood and an early incursion by Kelso forwards was stopped on half way by a huge tackle from Ross Angus.
 As always Ross throughout this match was doing a great deal of tidying in the loose and providing a solid platform for driving wedges with colleagues.
-Michael Scott and Scott Carson led the forward assault into the Kelso half and after excellent forward work as Kelso were forced on to the back foot James Sutherland who has an eye for the try line, went over as her tore through the visiting defence.
+Michael Scott and Scott Carson led the forward assault into the Kelso half and after excellent forward work as Kelso were forced on to the back foot Jamie McCarthy, went over as he tore through the visiting defence.
 Thus after two minutes of the half Ross Findlay’s conversion made the score GHA 33 KELSO 13.

 To the casual onlooker this may have seemed to suggest that the visitors were out of the reckoning.
 However to the great credit of the visitors , they steadied and refused to accept that they were going to lose this match without an incredible effort.
 With that the visiting side attacked strongly, moving the ball with great speed and linking breaks by Ross Henderson and Sam Karlsen to the skillful passing of Andrew Skeen.
 In a flurry of activity, Kelso drove the home side back to their own twenty two metre line where Heino Gaiser gathered the ball and went in under the posts.
 The try was converted and the score after five minutes of the half was: GHA 33 KELSO 20.
 GHA returned to the front foot and several penalty awards allowed the home side to move into the Kelso twenty two metre area.
 Messrs Carson, Scott and Usuda were causing problems for the visiting defence and excellent ball retention allowed the home side to move into threatening positions.
 In one such move Seitaro Usuda worked his way through the despairing visiting defence and scored under the posts.
 Ross Findlay converted and the score after nine minutes of the half was: GHA 40 KELSO 20.